 Garlic, an important medicinal herb, is readily available and everywhere compared to other herbs.
 It is known to be quite safe without toxic elements when taken regularly.
 So are there no downsides to using garlic?
 Only the pungent smell it produces when crushed, so you might find people avoiding you.
 However, garlic does have scientifically proven medicinal properties that are efficacious remedies for specific ailments.

 The health benefits of garlic have been known for centuries throughout the world.
-It’s known to contain high proportion of minerals and vitamins, iodine, sulfur, and chlorine.
+It’s known to contain high proportion of minerals and vitamins, iodine, Rats in Attic, sulfur, and chlorine.

 It comprises a compound called Allicin that has ant-bacterial properties equivalent to a weak penicillin.
 Hold it; do not count on adding it in every dish as cooked garlic weakens the antibacterial effects of this wonder plant quite considerably.
 Yes, eating it raw or blended with other foods fresh is everything you need to pack the punch of a curative.
 And what can you use it to cure by the way?